-In March 2020, the Company began the development of an RCS platform, also known as Messaging as a Platform ("MaaP").
-This RCS platform will be a proprietary business messaging platform that enables businesses and brands to communicate and service their customers on the 5G infrastructure, delivering a better and more efficient user experience at a lower cost.
-For example, with the new 5G RCS message service, consumers will have the ability to list available flights by sending a message regarding a holiday and will also be able to book and buy flights by sending messages.
-This will allow telecommunication providers like China Unicom and China Mobile to retain users on their systems, without having to utilize third party apps or log onto the Internet, which will increase their user retention.
-We expect this to open up a new marketing channel for the Company's current and prospective business partners.
+In March 2020, the Company's management allocated resources dedicated for the research and development of a RCS platform - MaaP (Messaging as a Platform).
+This RCS platform is expected to be a proprietary business messaging platform that enables businesses and brands to communicate and service their customers on 5G infrastructure, delivering better user experience, more efficiently and cost effectively.
+This is expected to open up a new marketing channel for the Company's current and prospective business partners.